How I Work

 Success in change is proportional to motivation.
 People have different “tipping points” and moments when they reach it.
 This uniqueness impacts the urgency and degree of motivation to create change.
 It is critical to acknowledge differences and let clients get to change at their own pace.

 People are people – age, gender, culture or beliefs do not serve as precursors to categorize or distinguish.
 Stereotypes and assumptions are common in society, communities and workplaces.
-They do not exist in my therapy room because individuality and uniqueness are explored, challenged and created differently for each person.
+They do not exist in my therapy room where individuality and uniqueness are explored.

 My Approach